-Roman Catholic Church Pours $2 Million into Discrimination against LGBT Americans
+Roman Catholic Church Pours $2 Million into LGBT Discrimination

 The Roman Catholic Church hierarchy funneled $2 million into entirely unsuccessful efforts to advance discrimination against LGBT people in the four marriage ballot states of Maine, Maryland, Minnesota, and Washington this election cycle.
 An updated HRC report, available at www.hrc.org/catholicreport, provides a snapshot of just how much money the Church, along with its close ally the National Organization for Marriage (NOM), poured into campaigns aimed solely at depriving LGBT Americans of dignity and respect.

 The historic results of last week’s elections only highlight the growing disconnect between the fair-minded Romany Catholic laity and the anti-LGBT Church hierarchy.
 A 2012 Public Religion Research Institute poll found that nearly 60 percent of Catholics support marriage equality.
 In fact, polling indicates marriage equality is one of the least important issues Catholics are currently concerned with.
 That same poll, from Belden Russonello, found that 83 percent of Catholics feel their bishops should not influence their vote.